ronnieholm/Space-Invaders-ECS-Python/README.md

 # Space-invaders-ECS-Python

-A simple Space invaders game to learn about hardware independent physics and how to organize code according to the [Entity-Component-System](https://en.wikipedia.org/wiki/Entity_component_system) architectural pattern.
-The game targets Python 3.6.9 and above.
+The goal of this simple Space Invaders game is two-fold: (1) learn how to do hardware independent physics.
+That is make on screen movement independent of frame rate; (2) learn how to organize code according to the [Entity-Component-System](https://en.wikipedia.org/wiki/Entity_component_system) architectural pattern.
+That is favor composition over inheritance.

+The game requires Python 3.6.9 or higher.

 <img src="demo.gif" width="300px">